maxedonia/mandalica/README.md

 You can find a full video demonstration [here](https://youtu.be/O_Std7CS_SE?si=Wob5zYrDjDJRSgMG)

-**Note:** *_This patch was originally mapped for functionality with the Teenage Engineering OP-XY, but is simple enough to employ on a wide variety of MIDI controllers._*
+**Note:** *_This patch was originally mapped for functionality with the Teenage Engineering OP-XY, but remains simple enough to employ on a wide variety of MIDI controllers._*

 **License**